esmini/esmini/BuildOnWindows.md

 Unpack into esmini/resources.
 These assets works on all platforms.

 Environment models (roads, landscape, buildings...) have been created using [VIRES Road Network Editor](https://vires.com/vtd-vires-virtual-test-drive/#creation).

+Description of how to build OSG from scratch is found [here](BuildOSG.md).

 ## Build project